 If the activation code has been entered but the customer intervenes and halts the process, the activation code is rendered invalid.
 The customer must arrange for a new activation code to be issued in accordance with the provisions stipulated above.

 If the data inheritance process is not interrupted within the safety delay, the data allocated by the customer are made accessible to the Beneficiaries designated by the customer.
 This takes place by means of an automated procedure whereby the Beneficiaries are given the access code (User Name and Password) for their data area.
-The customer has already chosen the various methods of contacting him (email, SMS, postal address) at the time of registration when submitting his offer.
+The customer has already chosen the various methods of contacting him (email, SMS) at the time of registration when submitting his offer.

 The customer shall be exclusively responsible for the contact information regarding the Beneficiaries and Trustees being up to date and accurate.
 DSwiss is in no event obligated to scrutinize this information itself.